Exploring Natural Language Processing Methods for Interactive Behaviour Modelling: Datasets for Evaluation

 \paragraph{\textbf{Interactive Tasks}}

-In \textit{text entry and editing}, participants wrote a piece of text in English in a text editor\footnote{\url{https://github.com/tinymce/tinymce}} for one trial (Fig.~\ref{fig:main-tasks}a).
+In task \textit{text entry and editing}, participants wrote a piece of text in English in a text editor\footnote{\url{https://github.com/tinymce/tinymce}} for one trial (Fig.~\ref{fig:main-tasks}a).
 We did not specify the topic but offered suggestions, such as ``summarise a movie/TV series/documentary that you recently watched'' or ``describe your pet''.
-We asked participants to write at least 200 words and apply at least 15 text formatting rules, e.g. change font colour, size or alignment.
+We asked participants to write $\geq$200 words and apply $\geq$15 formatting rules, e.g. change font size or alignment.
+We allowed any operation provided by the editor, such as copy-paste and undo.
 Two counters in the top left showed the number of words they already typed and formatting operations they applied.
 These counters were initially red and turned green once the minimum thresholds were reached.

-In \textit{image editing}, participants were presented with two images shown side-by-side in an image editor\footnote{\url{https://github.com/nhn/tui.image-editor}} (Fig.~\ref{fig:main-tasks}b).
+In task \textit{image editing}, participants were presented with two images shown side-by-side in an image editor\footnote{\url{https://github.com/nhn/tui.image-editor}} (Fig.~\ref{fig:main-tasks}b).
 The image on the left was a real photograph, whereas the image on the right was a sketch.
-Participants edited the image on either or both sides as they wanted by drawing, cropping, flipping, rotating, adding icons or adding filters.
+On either or both sides, participants performed operations provided by the editor in any order they wanted.
+Candidate operations are drawing, cropping, flipping, rotating, adding icons and adding filters.
 To proceed to the next task, they had to perform at least 100 editing operations.
 In addition, we asked them to add at least one text box that contained a minimum of 10 characters.
 Similarly to the previous task, counters showed the task progress.

 \textit{Questionnaire completion} involved participants in completing four questionnaires\footnote{\url{https://github.com/surveyjs/survey-library}}, leading to four trials (Fig.~\ref{fig:main-tasks}c).
 These questionnaires served a dual purpose: providing information about participants, which can serve as metadata for future work on the dataset, while at the same time allowing us to record naturalistic mouse and keyboard data.
 The first questionnaire focused on demographics and included questions on gender, age, country of origin, country of residence, experience in using mouse and keyboard, and whether participants had any visual impairments.
 Afterwards were three widely-used personality questionnaires: BFI-44 (Big Five)\footnote{\url{https://www.ocf.berkeley.edu/~johnlab/bfi.php}}, BIS-11 (Barratt Impulsiveness Scale)\footnote{\url{http://www.impulsivity.org/measurement/bis11}} and BIS-BAS (the Behavioural Inhibition and Approach System)\footnote{\url{https://local.psy.miami.edu/people/faculty/ccarver/availbale-self-report-instruments/bisbas-scales/}}.